Resume for Carpenter

 In your cover letter:

-- You should highlight your relevant experiences or talents which make you a great candidate for the carpentry position.
+- Highlight relevant experiences or skills that make you an ideal candidate for the carpentry position.

 Summary